 A spotlight on royal support and patronages.

-Today we start a new series as senior reporter Kristin Contino explores some of the patronages of the British royal family.
+Today we start a new series as Chief Reporter Kristin Contino explores some of the patronages of the British royal family.
 We’ll discuss the work they do, what it’s like working with a royal patron, and the impact these patrons have made on the various organisations.

 Supporting the wellbeing of children has always been one of the major interests of the Duchess of Cambridge’s charitable work and when her first patronages were announced, in 2012, East Anglia’s Children’s Hospices (EACH) was one of the chosen organisations.

 EACH offer care and support for children and young people with life-threatening conditions, supporting families across Cambridgeshire, Essex, Norfolk and Suffolk.
 Their three hospices include Milton in Cambridge, Quidenham in Norfolk, and The Treehouse in Ipswich.

 Whilst one usually thinks of hospice solely in terms of end-of-life care, EACH also provides a variety of services for patients as well as their family members, including art and music therapy, specialist play, family events, support groups, and more.

 Indeed, on her visit to EACH in March 2012 to open The Treehouse, Catherine gave her first-ever public speech, during which she shared her surprise at how visiting one of their hospices was a different experience than she’d imagined.